yosoydead/data-structure-and-algorithms-problems/readme.md

 3. Problems will vary in difficulty.
 They will include the text of the problem.
 Their parent folder will indicate the source.
 4. At each push to repo, **a new .md file will be generated** to display the **current amount of JS files**, roughly indicating how many solved problems there are.
 ---

-Current problem sources:
+Current problems sources:
-1. LeetCode
+1. HackerRank: 23
-2. Code Wars
+2. LeetCode: 71
-3. High School, grade 10
+3. TudorSorin: 8
+4. CodeWars: 79